Disability Resource Center (DRC)

 Policy and Procedures for Providing Academic Adjustments for Students with Disabilities

 *Adobe Acrobat Reader software is required to open, view and print this PDF (Portable Document Format) files.
-To download a free version of this software, go to adobe.com/products/acrobat/readstep.html
+Download a free version of this software here

 The Disability Resource CenterBldg 5, Room 5132